manavspg2/Commercial-Website/README.md

 # E-Commerce-Website

 The backend of this website is made by manavspg2.
-The frontend is taken from various web development coding sites such as codepen, w3schools, tutorialspoint, etc.
+The frontend is developed using React framework.

->This is a simple E-commerce website made with react.
+>This is a simple E-commerce website made with React.

 [E-commerce](https://en.wikipedia.org/wiki/E-commerce)